cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 - Albert Einstein, “On the electrodynamics of moving bodies,” translated and reprinted in Arthur I. Miller, *Albert Einstein’s Special Theory of Relativity: Emergence (1905) and Early Interpretation (1905–1911)* (Reading: Addison-Wesley, 1981), 392–6.
 ISBN: 9780387948706.
 - Amanda Gefter, “[When Einstein tilted at windmills](https://nautil.us/when-einstein-tilted-at-windmills-rp-236254/),” *Nautilus* (December 2016).
 - Peter Galison, “[Einstein’s clocks: The place of time](https://www.jstor.org/stable/1344127),” *Critical Inquiry 26* (Winter 2000): 355–89.
-- *Optional*: David Kaiser, “{{% resource_link "3af8a375-7023-4199-bcc2-801cb6dc67b6" "Lecture Notes: E = mc2 (PDF)" %}},” September 2020.
+- *Optional*: David Kaiser, “{{% resource_link "3af8a375-7023-4199-bcc2-801cb6dc67b6" "Lecture Notes: E = mc<sup>2</sup> (PDF)" %}},” September 2020.
 - *Optional*: Michel Janssen, “Appendix: Special relativity,” in *The Cambridge Companion to Einstein*, ed.
 Michel Janssen and Christoph Lehner (New York: Cambridge University Press, 2014), 1–19.

 ### Session 6: Reception of Special Relativity

 - Andrew Warwick, “[Cambridge mathematics and Cavendish physics: Cunningham, Campbell, and Einstein’s relativity, 1905–1911.
 Part I: The uses of theory](https://doi.org/10.1016/0039-3681(92)90015-X),” *Studies in History and Philosophy of Science* 23 (1992): 625–56.
-- Optional: Michel Janssen, “Appendix: Special relativity,” in *The Cambridge Companion to Einstein*, ed, Michel Janssen and Christoph Lehner (New York: Cambridge University Press, 2014), 19–44.
+- Optional: Michel Janssen, “Appendix: Special relativity,” in *The Cambridge Companion to Einstein*, ed.
+Michel Janssen and Christoph Lehner (New York: Cambridge University Press, 2014), 19–44.

 ### Session 7: A Political History of Gravity

-- Albert Einstein, “What is the theory of relativity?,” in Albert Einstein, *Ideas and Opinions*, ed.
+- Albert Einstein, “What is the theory of relativity?,” in *Ideas and Opinions*, ed.
 Carl Seelig (New York: Crown Publishers, 1954), 227–32.
 ISBN: 9780517003930.
 - David Kaiser, “General relativity primer: Or, how I learned to stop worrying and love curved spacetime,” unpublished manuscript, 2006.
 - Loren Graham, “[Do mathematical equations display social attributes?](https://link.springer.com/article/10.1007/BF03025279),” *Mathematical Intelligencer* 22, no. 3 (2000): 31–36.
 - *Optional*: David Kaiser, “General relativity: An informal primer,” unpublished manuscript, 21 October 2011.